TheSignPainter98/vex/docs/src/how-to-guides/how-to-search-child-nodes.md

     ```
 3. Move to where the matching child is required.
 4. Call the `find_child` function, passing the node whose children are to be searched and a function or lambda which takes a node returns whether it is the desired one.
-    For example, to find the first child `let_declaration` node, use the following—
+    For example, to find the first child `let_declaration` node, use the following---
     ```python
     find_child(
         node_to_search,